gagliardetto/authenticatedRPC/README.md

 })
 ```

-Request ( a call that returns a payload):
+Receive (a call that returns a payload):

 ```go
 instance.On("myNameIs", func(cc dis.Context) (interface{}, error) {